Therapy for Needle Phobia

 What is needle phobia?

-How do I know if my child needs treatment?
+How do I know if a needle phobia warrants treatment?

-Understandably, many children prefer not to attend medical appointments and may display behavioral difficulties when these occasions arise.
-However, when your child is displaying significant impairment and distress related to needles, they may be a good candidate for therapy.
+Understandably, many of us prefer not to attend medical appointments .
+However, when you or your child are displaying significant impairment and distress related to needles, this is a sign that therapy may be indicated.
 Some signs you may observe:

-Avoidance of going to the doctor (e.g., pediatrician, specialists, dentist, school nurse, hospitals)
+• Avoidance of going to the doctor (e.g., pediatrician, PCP, specialists, dentist, school nurse, hospitals)

-Preference to avoid science (or science-related topics) in school
+• Preference to avoid science (or science-related topics in school or work

 What does treatment for needle phobia look like?

 The most effective and researched treatment for needle phobia is cognitive behavioral therapy (CBT) combined with exposure and response prevention (ERP).
-During your child’s initial session, we will establish goals for you and your child related to your child’s specific fears (e.g., blood draws, vaccines, visiting doctor’s offices in general).
+During your initial session, we will establish goals related to you or your child's specific fears (e.g., blood draws, vaccines, visiting doctor’s offices in general).
 Your clinician will develop a treatment plan based on those specific goals.
-All treatment plans are focused on teaching parents specific tools for helping their child overcome their fears and helping the child to gradually face their feared situations in a very methodical way (called gradual exposure).
+All treatment plans are focused on teaching specific tools for helping the patient overcome their fears and gradually helping them face their feared situations in a very methodical way (called gradual exposure).
 When you work with a true specialist in needle phobia, treatment is highly effective and you will see results very quickly.